ClusterCockpit/cc-metric-collector/README.md

 - [ ] Use only non-blocking APIs for the sinks
 - [ ] Collector specific configuration in global JSON file?
 Changing the configuration inside the Go code is not user-friendly.
+- [ ] Metrics in memory domain granularity?